jskerman/LinkedDont/README.md

 # LinkedDont

+_An extension for automatically creating Cover Letters for job postings you are viewing on LinkedIn_

 **This project exists as an exercise for learning how to embed ChatGPT inside of a Chrome Extension, the name LinkedDont is short for 'LinkedDont use this for real.'**

 1. _To begin, you need to attach your API Key and navigate your active browser to a LinkedIn job posting._